-Fish identified previously in the Project bypass reach or the Project Area are rainbow trout (Oncorhynchus mykiss), cutthroat trout (O. clarki), and brown trout (Salmo trutta); mountain whitefish (Prosopium williamsoni), mottled sculpin (Cottus bairdii), bluehead sucker (Catostomus discobolus), mountain sucker (C. platyrhynchus), and Utah sucker (C. ardens), speckled dace (Rhinichthys osculus), longnose dace (R. cataractae), redside shiner (Richardsonius balteatus), and common carp (Cyprinus carpio)..
-Cutthroat trout, mountain whitefish, and brown trout make up more than 95% of the total biomass of game species in the bypass reach.
-The Utah Division of Wildlife Resources (UDWR) rates the project reach of the Weber River as Class IIIB, a quality fishery with species of special concern (Bonneville cutthroat trout and bluehead sucker).
-Bonneville cutthroat is also listed as a sensitive species by the USFS.
+Fish identified previously in the Project bypass reach or the Project Area are rainbow trout (Oncorhynchus mykiss), cutthroat trout (O. clarki), and brown trout (Salmo trutta); mountain whitefish (Prosopium williamsoni), mottled sculpin (Cottus bairdii), bluehead sucker (Catostomus discobolus), and mountain sucker (C. platyrhynchus).
+Utah sucker (C. ardens), speckled dace (Rhinichthys osculus), longnose dace (R. cataractae), redside shiner (Richardsonius balteatus), and common carp (Cyprinus carpio)...
+Cutthroat trout, and mountain whitefish, and brown trout make up more than 905% of the total biomass of game species in the bypass reach.
+The Utah Division of Wildlife Resources (UDWR) rates the project reach of the Weber River as Class III, a quality fisheryIIIB, a quality fishery with species of special concern (Bonneville cutthroat trout and bluehead sucker).
+Bonneville cutthroat is also listed as a sensitive species by the USFSDA Forest Service.

 UWDR does not stock fish in the vicinity of the Weber Project Area and relies, primarily, on natural production (Paul Thompson - pers. comm.
 2015).
 The state used to stock 3-inch brown trout but that was discontinued several years prior to 2015.
 UDWR now manages the area for native Bonneville cutthroat trout.
-There are some catchable sterile rainbow trout stocked in Echo, East Canyon, and Lost Creek reservoirs and it is possible some of these fish can make it downstream to the Project Area.
+There are some catchable sterile rainbow trout stocked in Echo, East Canyon, and Lost Creek reservoirs and upstream of Oakley; however, it is possible some of these fish can make it downstream through Echo Canyon Reservoir to the Project Area.
 Historical stocking of fertile rainbow trout may have resulted in a few fertile rainbow trout or cutthroat x rainbow trout hybrids occurring within the Project Area, although these fish are removed when discovered during annual fisheries surveys and other work.